The Office (American TV series) season 4: Production

-The fourth season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with Universal Media Studios.
+The fourth season of The Office was the last season of the show to be produced by NBC Universal Television Studio, which was renamed to Universal Media Studios in June 2007.
+The season was also produced by Reveille Productions and Deedle-Dee Productions.
 The show is based upon the British series created by Ricky Gervais and Stephen Merchant, both of whom are executive producers on both the US and UK versions.
-The Office is produced by Greg Daniels, who is also an executive producer and the show runner.
+The Office is produced by Greg Daniels, who is also an executive producer and the showrunner.
 All the writers from the previous season returned, with the writing staff consisting of Daniels, Michael Schur, Lester Lewis, Mindy Kaling, B. J. Novak, Paul Lieberstein, Lee Eisenberg, Gene Stupnitsky, Jennifer Celotta, Brent Forrester, and Justin Spitzer.
 Schur, Lieberstein and Celotta were co-executive producers; Kaling, Eisenberg and Stupnitsky were producers; Novak and Lewis were supervising producers; and Forrester was a consulting producer.
+The episode "Local Ad" was the last episode of The Office to feature the "NBC Universal Television Studio" logo.

 This season featured 19 half-hour segments which were combined and aired to produce 14 distinct episodes, directed by 11 directors.
 Greg Daniels, Craig Zisk, Ken Whittingham, Paul Lieberstein, Jason Reitman, Joss Whedon, Paul Feig, Julian Farino, Jeffrey Blitz, Randall Einhorn, and Tucker Gates each directed episodes during the season, with Feig and Whittingham directing multiple episodes.
 Although The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California, the city of Scranton, Pennsylvania, where the show is set, was also used for shots of the opening theme.

 Originally, NBC ordered a full season of 30 episodes.
 After 12 episodes were filmed, production was suspended due to the effects of the 2007–2008 Writers Guild of America strike.
 The Writers Guild of America (WGA) went on strike at 12:01 a.m.
 Eastern Standard Time on November 5, 2007.
 Filming of The Office immediately halted on that date, as Steve Carell, who is a member of the WGA, refused to cross WGA picket lines.
 Members of Writers Guild of America, East and Writers Guild of America, West voted to end the 100-day strike on February 12, 2008, and writers were allowed to return to work on the same day.
-The WGA allowed for show runners to return to work on February 11, in preparation for the conclusion of the strike.
-The show runner for The Office, Greg Daniels, returned on February 11, and the show's writers returned to work on February 13.
+The WGA allowed for showrunners to return to work on February 11, in preparation for the conclusion of the strike.
+The showrunner for The Office, Greg Daniels, returned on February 11, and the show's writers returned to work on February 13.
 The duration of the strike resulted in a script of a Christmas-themed episode being discarded, as production of the episode was due to start the week that the strike began.
 The basic premise of the Christmas episode, which revolved around the German folk character Belsnickel, was later purposely recycled and reused in the ninth season entry "Dwight Christmas".